 The best investing strategies are simply the ones where you can minimize your risk as much as possible, while also maximizing your returns.
 Ideally, your strategy should not be overly complicated and are assets you can buy and hold for the foreseeable future, like stocks, bonds, and real estate.

-Remember though, the best investing strategy depends on how long you plan on investing money, how active or “hands on” you want to be with investing, and what you can afford to invest.
-You can have multiple goals and investment strategies, pending on your various horizons for investing.
+Remember though, the best-investing strategy depends on how long you plan on investing money, how active or “hands-on” you want to be with investing, and what you can afford to invest.
+You can have multiple goals and investment strategies, pending your various horizons for investing.